Chemaclass/chemaclass.com/content/blog/2019-11-18-improve-your-tech-talk.md

 If you have some code to present, consider:

 * If it is a picture: use large fonts inside.
 I recommend using https://carbon.now.sh/ for simple snippets.
 Or just screenshots from your favorite IDE.
-* If you will code in live: prepare your editor in advance.
+* If you code in live: prepare your editor in advance.
 Use the Presentation Mode of your IDE.

 ## Role of the Audience